-4 and 5 gas EGAs measure O2 (the oxidizer found in air) and CO2 (a normal product of combustion) - so they can be used to qualify the integrity of the exhaust gas sample against air dilution by looking.
-These two gas channels enable the 4 and 5 gas EGAs to protect the tuner against the most common cause of exhaust gas measurement error and inconsistency - ambient air dilution of exhaust gas.
+4 and 5 gas EGAs measure O2 (ambient air) and CO2 (a normal product of combustion) - so they can be used to determine the amount air dilution of the exhaust gas sample being measured by the analyzer.
+These two gas channels enable the tuner to protect himself against the most common cause of exhaust gas measurement error and inconsistency - ambient air dilution of exhaust gas.